The Cole Research Group, Spring 2017

 Wendy Schatzberg (2011-2012)

-Wendy is currently working as an assistant professor at Dixie State University in Utah.
+Wendy is now an Assistant Professor at Dixie State University in Utah.

 Courtney Stanford, PhD Chemistry, 2016

-Courtney is now a Postdoctoral Scholar in the Chemistry Department at Virginia Commonwealth University.
+Courtney is now a Postdoctoral Scholar working with Suzanne Ruder at Virginia Commonwealth University.

 Jaime is now training to become a counselor.